vernig/twilio-sko-devops-with-github/README.md

 This repo has been created using twilio CLI for serverless.
 The only thing added is the dependency to `jest` and the `jest` test script.

-# Step 1 - Fork repo
+# Step 1 - Create a new repo based on this

-Fork this repo using the fork button on the top right of this page
+Create a new repo on your profile clicking on "Use this template" button

 # Step 2 - Create a new branch